medusa2112/HealiosHealth/replit.md

-✓ All products now show "In Stock - Ready to Ship" status instead of "Out of Stock" ✓ Removed duplicate category filter buttons from products page for cleaner interface ✓ Kept centered category pills design for consistent user experience
+✓ All products now show "In Stock - Ready to Ship" status instead of "Out of Stock" ✓ Removed duplicate category filter buttons from products page for cleaner interface ✓ Kept centered category pills design for consistent user experience ✓ Completely redesigned "Better Together" product bundle section with improved layout and logic ✓ Added dynamic product-specific bundle benefits with green highlight cards ✓ Implemented visual product pairing with current product display and recommended add-on ✓ Added bundle pricing with savings calculation and clear value proposition ✓ Enhanced bundle recommendations with scientific backing for each product combination ✓ Separated add to cart functionality from bundle section for clearer user experience

 ## Advanced SEO Implementation (January 2025)